stabilityprotocol/stability-publisher-dapp/README.md

 # Stability Blockchain Message Submission dApp

-A simple decentralized application (dApp) that allows users to submit messages to the Stability Blockchain, with the option to post to either the Testnet or Mainnet.
+A simple decentralized application (dApp) and React frontend that allows users to submit messages to the Stability Blockchain using our experimental [ZKT RPC](https://docs.stble.io/developers/zkt), with the option to post to either the Testnet or Mainnet.
 The application is built in React and provides real-time feedback, including a link to view the transaction in the Stability block explorer.

 ## Features